cloudControl/documentation/Guides/NodeJS/Express.md

 ...
 ~~~

-Finally, don’t forget to add the mongoDB Add-on for cloudControl and deploy the latest version of the app:
+Finally, don’t forget to add the MongoDB Add-on for cloudControl and deploy the latest version of the app:

 ~~~bash
 $ cctrlapp APP_NAME/default addon.add mongolab.free
 $ cctrlapp APP_NAME/default deploy
 ~~~

-Congratulations, you can now see your Node.js app running with mongoDB at
+Congratulations, you can now see your Express app running with MongoDB at
 **`http[s]://APP_NAME.cloudcontrolled.com`**.

-## Next steps
+## Next Steps
 Read our [platform docs] for a technical overview of the concepts you’ll encounter while writing, configuring, deploying and running your Node.js applications.